SiddharthParatkar/jpmc_virtual_experience/README.md

 # Overview
-The JPMorgan Chase Virtual Experience was completed by me in June 2020.
-Each
+The JPMorgan Chase (JPMC) Virtual Experience was completed by me in June 2020.
+Each folder task corresponds to a separate task given by the team at JPMC with instructions on how to complete it.
+The code was written with the intention to use it alongside JPMC's proprietary software, Perspective.

+# Motivation

+# Skills/Languages Used
+The

 Each task corresponds to a different part of the overall task provided by JPMC, which is to help traders at their firm analyze stock trends better.